ARMmbed/mbed_OS_API_Docs/docs/APIs/storage/flashiap.md

 The flash in application programming provides an interface for access to MCU internal flash memory.

-FlashIAP devices have different sized blocks for different operations.
-They allow to read and program in defined-sized pages, but must be erased in defined-sized sectors.
-The sector size must be multiple of the page size.
+Flash IAP devices have different sized blocks for different operations.
+They allow you to read and program in defined-sized pages, but you must erase them in defined-sized sectors.
+The sector size must be a multiple of the page size.

-FlashIAP provides the following functionality:
+Flash IAP provides the following functionality:

-- Read from a flash device
+- Read from a flash device.
-- Program data to flash device pages
+- Program data to flash device pages.
-- Erase flash device sectors
+- Erase flash device sectors.
-- Get sector/flash or page sizes
+- Get sector/flash or page sizes.
-- Get flash start
+- Get the start address of the flash device.

-There are some requirements or limitations for flash devices based on the operation.
+Flash devices have some requirements and limitations based on the operation.
 Please read the documentation for each operation.

 This class is thread-safe.

 ## API

-You can find the full C++ API [here](https://github.com/ARMmbed/mbed-os/blob/mbed-os-5.4/drivers/FlashIAP.h).
+You can find the full C++ API [here](https://docs.mbed.com/docs/mbed-os-api/en/mbed-os-5.4/api/FlashIAP_8h_source.html).

 ## Example

-Here is an example that uses FlashIAP driver:
+Here is an example that uses the `FlashIAP` driver:

 [Bootloader example](https://github.com/ARMmbed/mbed-os-example-bootloader)